itsAmeMario0o/bottle/documentation/USING.md

 >using containers with Tetration.
 If you are using Tetration to enforce policy in normal application containers please see the container
 >enforcement documentation to understand how to install and use the feature.

-After clicking enforce in the Tetration UI, after a minute or so, you can get the iptable output from any of the running pods:
+After clicking enforce in the Tetration UI, within a minute or so, you can get the iptable output from any of the running pods:

 ```
 > kubectl exec app-58cd74b8c8-qnwtn -c enforcer -- iptables -L -n